cooscoos/bread/beginner_wholewheat_loaf.md

 > :warning: **Not yet tested**: This is experimental.

-Ingredients for 50/50 have a higher water content required compared to white loaf.
-The [dough calculator](#dough_calc.ipynb) assumes this water-content scales linearly and can be used to create recipes for any percentage of whole-wheat flour.
+Ingredients for 50/50 have a higher water content compared to white loaf.
+The [dough calculator](./dough_calc.ipynb) assumes this water-content scales linearly and can be used to create recipes for any percentage of whole-wheat flour.

 Here is the output for 100% whole-wheat.